 Villa Le Corti it is historically the estate owned by Corsini principles, one of the most ancient and illustrious Italian aristocratic families.
 Purchased in 1363, covers about 250 hectares in the heart of the Chianti Classico, in San Casciano in Val di Pesa, at the gates of Florence.

-Inside there is the enclosed courtyard, on the four sides, by a open gallery with round arches with cross vaults which leads to the rooms on the ground floor.
+Inside is the courtyard enclosed, on all four sides, by a open gallery with round arches with cross vaults which leads to the rooms on the ground floor.

 The ground floor of the Villa, together with the vast park that surrounds it, characterized by geometric Italian flower beds, centuries-old cypress trees, and a very large lawn, are the ideal place to gala events e ceremonies, meeting, Congress, fashion shows e movie sets.

-Under the Villa and its garden, the historical cellar, built in the 1600, winds through a system of rooms and corridors organized on three levels.
+Under the Villa and its garden, the historical cellar, built in 1600, unfolds in a system of rooms and corridors organized on three levels.
 It is the place where, according to the dictates oforganic farming, "Wines" are born Chianti Classico and l 'Principe Corsini extra virgin olive oil.

-Organize guided tours to seventeenth-century dwelling, To historical cellar, at the mill and at the shredder.
-Yes they can taste wines and oil, which can be bought in ours wine shop, and eat atOsteria Le Corti.
+Organize guided tours to the seventeenth-century dwelling, To historical cellar, at the mill and at the shredder.
+Yes they can taste wines and oil, available for purchase in ours wine shop, and eat atOsteria Le Corti.

 in historic kitchens of the Villa are held cooking courses.